 Check out the Survival Tree – a lone lodgepole pine at the top of the plateau that has been growing for more than 150 years.

 Look for the Police Point Slump – the site of a huge landslide in 1967.

-Over its approximately 2.5 hours you experience the full range of eco-systems in the park from the prairie to the high plateau.
+Over a 2.5 hour nature tour you experience the full range of eco-systems in the park from the prairie to the high plateau.
 You’ll look for birds, stop for animals and get a lesson in geology as you drive down bumpy dirt roads looking for the Cypress Hills Conglomerate.
 A lesson in glaciation along with random bird, animal and plant facts will keep any nature lover spellbound.

 The tour leaves the Elkwater Townsite and heads out into the plains to stop and look for birds like hawks, falcons and grassland birds.

 I wished I had my big lens as there was a terrific amount of activity around the ponds we stopped at.
 Then it’s a fascinating climb up the hill through a variety of eco-systems with stops whenever wildlife like coyotes and deer come into view.
 At dawn and dusk you’ll likely see white-tailed and mule deer but consider yourself lucky to catch sight of elk or moose.